Padraic-O-Mhuiris/nix-presentation/slides.md

 - Once a package derivation has been built somewhere on some machine
 - That graph can be compressed, copied and dumped directly into your nix store - in parallel
-- This makes things extremely fast
+- Building can be done in parallel which makes it extremely fast
 - [Cachix](https://www.cachix.org/) is a binary cache which enable this

 </v-clicks>